udaycruise2903/Hacktoberfest22/README.md

 # Hacktoberfest22: Hands-on workshop on Git and Github

-###
-hands-on sessions to introduce tools like git and github to equip students for independent software development.
+*DIY sessions to introduce Git and Github necessary for independent software development and contributing to the existing open source software(OSS) projects.
+In this context, Hacktoberfest is a month long celebration of Free and open-source software(FOSS), their contributors and open-source culture.*
 <br><br>

 <pre>